 Page Animations and Transitions It lets you do just what the name suggests.
 You can add animations and transitions to your site that happen when a page is loaded or when leaving a page.
 While most of the reviews are positive, there is one recent review that claims this plugin doesn't work too well in an iOs mobile environment.

 I briefly tested it out on a personal site using a Samsung Galaxy and was able to see what they mean.
-The transition is nice and works well.
-But it seems if your finger hovers on a link just a tad bit too long while trying to scroll, it’ll whisk you off to that link.
-The first time it happened, I seen what they meant.
-But when I tried to do it again, I had to more purposefully pause with my finger on the link.
+The transition is excellent and works well.
+But it seems if your finger hovers on a link just a tad bit too long while trying to scroll, it'll whisk you off to that link.
+The first time it happened, I saw what they meant.
+But when I wanted to do it again, I had to pause more purposefully with my finger on the link.

 Interesting fact… The developer specifically thanks Tobias Ahlin, the lead experience designer at Mojang (Minecraft anyone?).
-But he doesn’t say exactly what, if any role, Ahlin specifically played in the creation of the plugin.
+But he doesn't say precisely what, if any role, Ahlin specifically played in creating the plugin.
 The demo below is hosted on his site.

-You get 4 pre-coded animations for the preloading effect, but there’s a section to add your own customizations if you’re up for it.
+You get four pre-coded animations for the preloading effect, but there's also a section to add your customizations if you're up for it.

 Check out the demo here.

-If you want to add interesting, attention-grabbing effects to image captions then Ultimat Hover Effects might be worth looking into.
-There appears to be only one style seven different effects currently available for the free version.
-If you want to pony up for the premium version ($11), you can get a lot more styles with different effects for each one.
-It also lets you use custom font colors/sizes and css styles, comes with 600+ Google Fonts and you can add external links to your captions.
+Suppose you want to add interesting, attention-grabbing effects to image captions.
+In that case, Ultimat Hover Effects might be worth looking into.
+There appears to be only one style with seven different effects currently available for the free version.
+If you want to pay for the premium version ($11), you can get many more styles with different effects for each one.
+It also lets you use custom font colors/sizes and css styles, comes with 600+ Google Fonts, and you can add external links to your captions.

 You can see a demo of all the different effects here.